redis/redis-doc/commands/bzpopmax.md

 @array-reply: specifically:

-* A `nil` multi-bulk when no element could be popped and the timeout expired.
+* A @nil-reply when no element could be popped and the _timeout_ expired.
 * A three-element multi-bulk with the first element being the name of the key where a member was popped, the second element is the popped member itself, and the third element is the score of the popped element.